lee-pham/mcal/README.md

 # Magic Calendar

 # TODO:

+## Bugs

+- [ ] if current day of multiday event is between the start and end day, event does not show up on timeline

+## UI

 ### Calendar

 - [x] year and time font need to be slightly smaller than the calendar day font
 - [x] ocerflow in red, event in gray
 - [ ] noto serif